 Q4OS is a Debian-based desktop Linux distribution offering a choice of a classic-style user interface (Trinity) and a modern desktop environment (KDE Plasma).
-The project also develops various utilities, such as Desktop Profiler and Software Center, as well as installers for third party applications.
-In late 2024, Q4OS started offering FreeXP and Free10, two Q4OS variants with Windows-like themes to help users migrate from unsupported Windows versions to Linux.
+The project also develops various utilities, such as Desktop Profiler and Software Center, as well as installers for third-party applications.

 To compare the software in this project to the software available in other distributions, please see our Compare Packages page.